Paris Travel Guide (2025): What to Expect

-If you are planning on traveling to the city of light in 2023, this Paris travel guide is meant to help you understand a few things you should know before your trip.
-As the city prepares for the 2024 Olympics, continuous recovery from the global pandemic, and civil disturbances on the horizon for the planned increase in the retirement age, many things are happening that may impact your trip.
+If you are planning on traveling to the city of light in 2025, this Paris travel guide is meant to help you understand a few things you should know and what to expect on your trip.
+As the city navigates major changes in the metro system, and a shifting art scene, including upcoming renovations at the Pompidou Museum, many things are happening that may impact your trip.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

 If Paris is where you want to go, I say go for it.
-BUT I do want to provide information so that this can be the best Paris travel guide that serves you and that will help set expectations as to what it will be like to visit Paris in 2023.
+BUT I do want to provide information so that this guide serves you and helps set expectations as to what it will be like to visit Paris in 2025.

 D'accord?
 Bon !
 On y va !
 (Okay?
 Good!
 Let's go!) with this year's Paris travel guide!